 Every Hour Counts

-A National Network of Cities Dedicated to Expanded Learning, Equity, & Making Learning Fun
+A National Network of Communities Dedicated to Expanded Learning, Equity, & Making Learning Fun

 Youth in Save the Bay's "buoyancy lab" program offered through the Providence After School Alliance's citywide summer learning system race boats that they designed and built.